Gardens of Holland & Germany – 11 Days

 Your days touring begins with a visit to Kasteel Geldrop.
 In the past 650 years the castle has been destroyed and rebuilt several times.
 The gardens and outbuildings date from 1870.
 The castle is located in a 140-year-old English landscape park and flower garden.

 You then travel to Eindhoven where you will have some free time to explore and have lunch.
 The city is known as a technology and design hub of the Netherlands.

 This afternoon explore the spectacular Gardens of Appeltern.
 A walk through our 23-hectare park is an experience for all your senses.
 Flowering borders, the most recent garden materials, accessories, plants and furniture provide endless inspiration.
-Come to us to find the latest gardening trends and developments with something new every day.
+Here you will find the latest gardening trends and developments.

 Stay: Mercure Hotel, Nijmegan

 Meals: B, D

 Day 6: Private garden at Ouldorf, Lichtenvoorde Flower Festival

 Start your day with a visit to a private garden in Ouldorf.
 Then a special treat awaits you at the Lichtenvoorde Flower Festival.
 The Flower Parade Lichtenvoorde is a floral show resulting from months of work by the sponsoring organization, the designers of the huge parade floats.
 Attracting tens of thousands of visitors, enjoy the flower parade and the corresponding presentation of the prize for the most creative design, the fun fair, open-air market, and entertainment organized by the many pubs and hotels.